ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 ## Device/external services

-- Recognizing which apps have notifications blocked for certain time frame.
+- Apps that have been connected.
-- Interacting with chosen apps.
+- Devices notitfication and scheduling systems.
 ## Stretch goals/possible enhancements

-My stretch goal will be to explore the possibility of connecting to SMS and calling portions of the phone that would generate a automatic response when you have certain times scheduled.
+My stretch goal will be to explore the possibility of connecting to SMS and calling aspects of the phone that would generate a automatic response when you have certain times scheduled.
 Another would be an option you can set would be that certain keywords can be entered in case of emergencies to allow a notificaion through.